-A study was performed on 30 cadets in the US military who did 3 consecutive days of either mobility, static stretching, or no warm-up, and their effectiveness (or ineffectiveness) on their performance.
+The authors performed the study on 30 cadets in the US military to test the effectiveness of mobility, static stretching, or no warm-up on their performance.

-Tests were done on the shuttle run, underhand med ball throw, and 5 steps long jump.
+We tested the shuttle run, underhand med ball throw, and five steps long jump.

-Out of each of the modes of warming up dynamic mobility exercises helped the subjects perform better on every test.
+Out of each mode of warming up, dynamic mobility exercises helped the subjects perform better on every test.

-There were no increases from either the no warm-up group or static stretching group.
+There were no increases from either the no warm-up or static stretching group.

-The test proved that mobility drills before exercising enhanced every aspect of their athletic performance.
+The test proved that exercise-related mobility drills enhanced every aspect of their athletic performance.

-Another study conducted by the University of Wyoming and published in the “Journal of Strength and Conditioning Research” in June 2008 strongly supports the use of dynamic mobility exercises before a workout.
+Another study by the University of Wyoming published in the “Journal of Strength and Conditioning Research” in June 2008 strongly supports the use of dynamic mobility exercises before a workout.

 They wanted to see whether introducing dynamic mobility into a four-week training program of 24 high-level college athletes would have a positive impact on the following performance factors:

 The athletes were divided into two groups.
-One group used static stretching and the other group used mobility exercises before daily practice sessions.
-The groups were tested for four weeks and measures were taken before and after the training session.
+One group used static stretching, and the other used mobility exercises before daily practice sessions.
+The groups were tested for four weeks, and measures were taken before and after the training session.

 So what did they find in both groups?
-The research showed that the static group found NO improvements and some decreases in the performance factors stated above.
+The research showed that the static group found NO improvements and some decreases in the above performance factors.